PascalReich/Daily-Dose-Of-Japanese-Python/README.md

 The deck with all kanjis is here (in english): https://ankiweb.net/shared/info/732629854.

 You can change the language in config.
+If is the first time you enter to «Create Anki Deck» option, the program will process some data and it will take a few minutes.

 ES:
 Daily Dose Of Japanese es un programa de Python que muestra información de todos los Jôyô Kanjis, te permite estudiar 5 kanjis cada día, y la característica más importante es que puedes crear mazos the anki con todos los Kanjis que tu quieras.